 If so - we have many more insights to share with you!

-Download our Complete Content Marketing Playbook.
-It’s an exhaustive manual for building and scaling your very own B2B content marketing strategy.
-Featuring top tips and hacks from some of the brightest minds in B2B and SaaS, it includes:
+Download our No Fluff Guide to Inbound Marketing.
+It’s an exhaustive manual for building and scaling your very own B2B marketing strategy.
+Featuring top tips and hacks from some of the brightest minds in B2B and SaaS.

 Anna Crowe is the Assistant Editor for Search Engine Journal and Head of Content at Leadfeeder.
 Over the last 10+ years, Anna has successfully been running her own SEO and content agency working with brands like Moz, Kissmetrics, Dollar Thrifty Rental, Hearst Magazine, Mailboat Records, Philip Morris International, Bloomin' Brands, & many more.
 She enjoys burritos and puppies (in that order).